PlutoZhang/Zowe-docs/topics/atlas-install.md

 Before installing Atlas, ensure that your environment meets the [prerequisites for Atlas](topics/atlas-prereqs.md).

 To install Atlas, complete the following steps:
-1. Download the Atlas archive from the [GitHub repository](https://github.com/gizafoundation/Downloads/releases).
+1. Download the Giza PAX from the [GitHub repository](https://github.com/gizafoundation/Downloads/releases).
-2. Extract the archive on your workstation and transfer the following files to z/OS® System:
+2. Extract the Giza PAX to reveal the Atlas PAX and associated files.
+3. Transfer the following files to z/OS® System:

     -   The Atlas PAX archive that contains Liberty Profile binaries and the Atlas application.
     -   The Atlas Install script